You’re sitting at your desk, fingers hovering over a keyboard, ready to dive into a world of clicks, bumps, and smooth glides.

 Different brands tweak all these parts to create endless variety.

-It’s the backbone of keyboard fun, and you’re about to see how it shapes your typing world.
-Ready to peek deeper?
+It’s the backbone of keyboard fun and you’re about to see how it shapes your typing world.

 Optical and Hall Effect Keyboard Switches Explained